Kilbourne/wp-dark-mode/readme.txt

 If you want to disable the darkmode functionality, Then go to your `Admin Dashboard > Settings > WP Dark Mode` turn off the enable darkmode switch button.

+== Frequently Asked Questions ==

+= How can I show darkmode ON/ OFF control switch button? = In the free version you can display the switch button in any page/post by using the  gutenberg (Dark Mode Switch) block and in elementor you can use the (Dark Mode Switch) widget.mAnd in the PRO version you can display a fixed switch button in the footer of all the pages of your website.You can also display the switch button on the top of every post/ page.You can choose style of the switch button from different switch styles.

 == Screenshots ==
 1. General Settings
 2. Display Settings